10 Things to Do in Columbus, Ohio

 #7 Take in the Franklin Park Conservatory and Botanical Gardens

 The Franklin Park Conservatory and Botanical Gardens showcase natural experiences, sitting on the beautiful 88-acre Franklin Park property.
 Housed in a grand Victorian-style glass greenhouse (The Palm House), it opened to the public in 1895.
-This was my first time visiting the property since it hosted the amazing Ameriflora international horticulture exposition in 1992.
+It was my first time visiting the property since it hosted the marvelous Ameriflora international horticulture exposition in 1992.

 Here, lush gardens, botanical biomes, and other dazzling specimens are accessible to those of all ages.
 Come and see flowers and plants throughout the Conservatory in exhibits halls including Amazon rainforest, bonsai, desert, and Zen Terrace (rooftop gardening).